Hello. It's Mel here

 I am qualified in advanced mat Pilates and 500 hours yoga

 Pilates is something I fell into postnatally.
 I wasn’t sure about it at first but I found it surprisingly challenging.
 The more I did it, the more I noticed improvements in my general fitness and that was truly addictive.

 - Future Fit School of Pilates, Level 3 Mat Pilates

 - Level 3 Award for designing Physical Activity for Ante and Postnatal Clients and for orthopedic conditions.

 - Many varied courses on ANYTHING Pilates related via Body Control Pilates, Stott, Polestar among others.

 After just a couple of classes, I felt something inside me change and I was hooked!
 I love seeing that happen to other people.
 Some of my Pilates clients have tried it and are also now hooked on yoga.
 It’s an ancient and intriguing practise.That in itself is fascinating!

 I love the mind / body experience gained through doing yoga regularly, weaving in elements of history and philosophy, Pranayama (breath work) and meditation.

-• 200 Hours Yoga Diploma with Camyoga
+• I am a registered 500 Hours Yoga teacher, having trained with Camyoga

-I am a member of Yoga Alliance Professionals UK.
+I am a member of Yoga Alliance Professionals UK